aximgeo/tech-blog/InReview/slap/slap.md

 ## Applications

-Now that we can publish services from the command line, it's easy to leverage other existing tools for further automation; you can store the slap command in a batch fine and run it from a scheduled task, run it as part of a [vagrant](https://www.vagrantup.com/) or [chef](https://www.chef.io/chef/) script, or use it with tools like [Jenkins](https://jenkins.io/) to do continuous integration of your map services.
+Once you can publish services from the command line, it's easy to leverage other existing tools for further automation; you can store the slap command in a batch fine and run it from a scheduled task, run it as part of a [vagrant](https://www.vagrantup.com/) or [chef](https://www.chef.io/chef/) script, or use it with tools like [Jenkins](https://jenkins.io/) to do continuous integration of your map services.
 You can also import the slap modules directly, and use them in your own Python scripts.
 Slap is open sourced under the MIT license, so you're free to use it in your own applications; you can check out the code, request features and report bugs on [github](https://github.com/gisinc/slap).